corydodt/Personal/README.d/secrets-and-certs.md

     This setting is kept (passed forward to the clone) when it appears in a template and the template is cloned.

-    TODO: figure out how to back up qemu conf files.
+    TODO: figure out how to back up /etc/pve/qemu-server/*.conf

 - content of the credentials:

-    - most obvious would be to pass in creds.txt for a cifs mount.
+    - We'll pass 1 of two things:
+        1. for the opconnect vm, pass OP_SESSION to allow us to start the opconnect service without putting the credentials onto the vm disk
             ```
-        username=cdodt
-        password=asdlkfjasdlkfjh
+            echo 'args: -smbios type=11,value=io.systemd.credential.binary:1password-credentials=$(base64 -w0 1password-credentials.env)
             ```

-        # use this output as the value
-        echo 'args: -smbios type=11,value=io.systemd.credential.binary:cifs_creds='$(base64 < creds.txt)
+        2. For other VMs that need secrets, pass OP_CONNECT_TOKEN to allow us to use the 1password cli with our op connect service

 - A startup service acquires the creds using LoadCredential

     ```
-    sudo systemd-run -p LoadCredential=cifs_creds:cifs_creds -P --wait systemd-creds cat foo
+    ...
+    [Service]
+    LoadCredential=1password-credentials:1password-credentials
+    Environment=OP_ENVIRONMENT_FILE=%d/1password-credentials
+    ...
+    ExecStart=... --env-file=${OP_ENVIRONMENT_FILE}
     ```